 3. Secure the water pump with the two cap screws and tighten securely; then connect the coolant hoses and secure with hose clamps.
-4. Tighten the coolant drain plug securely; then fill the cooling system with appropriate mixed coolant and install the radiator cap.
+4. Install and tighten the coolant drain plug securely; then fill the cooling system with the proper amount of recommended coolant and install the radiator cap.
 5. Start the engine and check for coolant leaks; then add coolant if necessary to proper level.